Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 /// - In this case, topPadding can be used to adjust the inset from the top of the screen. public var displayMode: CITTopTabBarDisplayMode

+/// The widthMode is used  to select whether the CITTopTabBarView should be scrollable or fill up the given space and give tabs an equal, fixed width. public var widthMode: CITTopTabBarWidthMode

 /// The font used to display tab titles. public var font: Font